bennyhuo/KotlinBlogTranslation/original/Writing Kotlin in the Browser.md

 {% endraw %}

 During development we need to have an up to date version of these files so ideally we’d like to have these located in our <em>web/js/app </em>folder.
 We can do this in many ways, either using [IntelliJ IDEA artifacts](http://www.jetbrains.com/idea/webhelp/artifact.html) or Maven/Gradle.
 In our case we’re just going to use an artifact.
 We can set one up to copy the corresponding files to the desired output location and additional also copy the <em>kotlin.js</em> file that was originally copied to the <em>script </em>folder to the same location*.
-<strong><em><span style="font-size: x-small;">*This is a one-time operation so a better alternative is to define the output location of this file directly to our required output folder when setting up the project.
-We have done it this way to explain things step by step. </span></em></strong>
+**<em><span style="font-size: x-small;">*This is a one-time operation so a better alternative is to define the output location of this file directly to our required output folder when setting up the project.
+We have done it this way to explain things step by step. </span></em>**
 ## Interacting with DOM Elements

 Now that we have the project layout ready, let’s start writing some code.
 The most basic thing we can do is manipulate some DOM elements.
 We can create a simple HTML page (named <em>index.html</em>) and place it under the <em>web </em>folder